christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - Control Charts and Histogram intersections can be used to detect a drift in data

-- Use the Platforms like WhyLabs, and libraries like deepChecks, and alibi-detect, which comes with easy integrations, and a ready framework for drift detection
+- Use the Platforms like WhyLabs, and libraries like DeepChecks, and Alibi Detect, which comes with easy integrations, and a ready framework for drift detection

 ####　Addressing the Drift Issues